 Water-soluble CBD is relatively new to the market and is the result of scientists attempting to solve the problem of CBD bioavailability.

-If you’ve ever tried adding CBD to your coffee, you might have noticed the oil floats above the water, but it does not dissolve.
+If you’ve ever tried adding CBD to coffee you might have noticed the oil floats above the water but it does not dissolve.